-Still mulling over the benefits of Smart Building Technology (SBT) or don’t quite know where to start when it comes to implementing it in your business?
+Still mulling over the benefits of Smart Building Technology or don’t quite know where to start when it comes to implementing it in your business?
 This isn’t uncommon.
-The wide spectrum of possibilities made available through SBT, can make even the most forward-focused of businesses stand still, for fear of change.
+The wide spectrum of possibilities made available through smart building technology, can make even the most forward-focused of businesses stand still, for fear of change.

-Here are 4 helpful things to consider before choosing which SBT is right for your business:
+Here are 4 helpful things to consider before choosing which smart building technology is right for your business:

 What problems are you trying to solve?